 whose ground state is the 3d cluster state~\cite{RaussendorfLongRange}.
 This Hamiltonian is in the trivial phase, but in a nontrivial SPT phase under the 1-form symmetry generated by $A_v$ and $A_c$.
 Altogether, we find five phases in $H_\ITC$, represented by the five named Hamiltonians above.

-Some of the exactly-solvable Hamiltonians have previously been shown to lead to symmetry-protected self correction.
+Some of the exactly-solvable Hamiltonians have previously been shown to lead to symmetry-protected self-correction.
 These are $H_\RBH$~\cite{RobertsBartlett}, $H_\Para$~\cite{StahlNandkishore}, and $H_\TTC$~\cite{StahlSymmetry}.
 In each case the protecting symmetry is (possibly a subset of) the 1-form symmetry generated by $A_v$ and $A_c$.
-However, in all three cases the boundary conditions must be chosen differently to lead to symmetry-protected self correction rather than single-shot error correction.
-It is likely that the TCE and TCF phases would also support self correction with the right choice of boundary and 1-form symmetry.
+However, in all three cases the boundary conditions must be chosen differently to lead to symmetry-protected self-correction rather than single-shot error correction.
+It is likely that the TCE and TCF phases would also support self-correction with the right choice of boundary and 1-form symmetry.
 In addition, the RBH phase supports symmetry-protected topological order at nonzero temperatures~\cite{RobertsSPTO}, and the other phases likely do as well.